About

 Research Assistant

-Mary Ainomugisha (she/they/any) is completing an MA in the Department of Media, Culture, and Communication at New York University.
-Their research focuses on media practices within and around communities on the margins of socio-economic and political life in the East African region.
-Their MA thesis delves into the experiences of migrant domestic workers from Uganda and Kenya with their employers and transnational actors in the Gulf Council states of the Middle East, examining the interplay with media infrastructures.
-The fieldwork segment, consisting of ethnographic interviews with returned migrant domestic workers in Uganda and Kenya, received support from the NYU Migration Network, where she is a 2023-24 graduate student fellow.
-In April 2023, she presented a paper at the Rethinking African Media Workshop hosted by Johns Hopkins University titled "Where Rafiki meets Jambula Tree: Literary, Sonic, and Visual Resonances of Queer Life in Kenya and Uganda."
-Additionally, Ainomugisha co-authored a chapter titled "#WeAreRemovingADictator: The 2021 Uganda Election Crisis, the Possibilities, and Limits of Youth Digital Activism" in the Handbook of Youth Activism edited by Jerusha O. Conner for Edward Elgar Publishing, published in February 2024.
+Mary Ainomugisha (she/they/any) is a PhD student in the Department of Media, Culture, and Communication at New York University.
+Their research focuses on media practices within and around communities on the margins of socio-economic and political life in the East African region, with a critical emphasis on the contours of race, gender, and global political economy.
+Their MA thesis (from MCC) makes inquires into the encounters of migrant domestic workers from Uganda and Kenya with their employers and transnational actors in the Gulf Council states of the Middle East, examining the interplay with media infrastructures.
+The fieldwork segment, consisting of oral history interviews with returned migrant domestic workers in Uganda and Kenya, received support from the NYU Migration Network, where she is a 2023-24 graduate student fellow.
+In February 2024, she co-authored a chapter titled "#WeAreRemovingADictator: The 2021 Uganda Election Crisis, the Possibilities, and Limits of Youth Digital Activism" in the Handbook of Youth Activism.
+Ainomugisha also serves as an editorial assistant for the Communication Culture & Critique (CCC) Journal.